yhagio/tutorialedge.net/content/about.md

 ## Get Involved

 Want to help contribute to a growing list of articles and tutorials and improve the open source eco-system?
 This site represents the perfect low barrier to entry for those willing to make their first open source commits.
 Simply pull the code locally, make some documentation changes and submit a pull request.
+Check out the [get-involved](/get-involved/) page for more.